Development and Contributing¶

 tox -e doc

-Whenever a change in the documentation is pushed to the git, it will be automatically updated via travis-sphinx and is available at:
+Whenever a change in the documentation is pushed to GitHub, it will be automatically updated via travis-sphinx and is available at: